computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

-Postlight (which includes Paul ["What Is Code"]( https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) Ford) seem to have a really deep understanding of how developers and content editors work together on content-driven sites.
-So it makes sense that the Postlight kit seems to address many of problems that arise for teams using static site generators, static site + headless CMS systems, vanilla WordPress, or other architectures.
+Postlight (which includes Paul ["What Is Code"]( https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) Ford) seem to have a really deep understanding of how developers and content editors work together on content-driven sites, so it makes sense that the Postlight kit addresses many of problems that arise for teams using static site generators, static site + headless CMS SaaS systems, vanilla WordPress, and other architectures.

-This guide is focused on how to set up the starter kit on Google Cloud Platform's App Engine standard environment, which has these nice features:
+This guide will help you set up the starter kit on Google Cloud Platform's App Engine standard environment, which has these nice features:

 - PaaS simplicity that makes sense for WordPress
 - Scalability, robustness, zero-downtime deploys